France: The Little Known Pays de Gex Near Switzerland

 I pulled my ski jacket off and took a sip of red wine.

 Another ten minutes winding down the mountain roads, we hit Gex and, naturally, the beer bar there.
-Known mainly for its array of Belgian beer, the Lingot d’Orge also houses over 130 beers from around the world.
+Known mainly for its array of Belgian beer, the Lingot d’Orge also offers over 130 beers from around the world in bottles and on tap.

 And if ever, like me, you are trying to buy ten artisan beers for a particularly special stargazing event, there is a cave below the bar where each of the beers are stocked and sold for taking away.